- A letter from our Rector

 Music for the Funeral: Music plays an integral part in the liturgy of the Church, and at funerals it allows the community to express convictions and feelings that words alone may not convey.
 Music has the power to console and uplift the mourners and to strengthen the unity of the assembly in faith and love.
 The Cathedral Director of Music Ministry and his staff take great care in selecting and presenting music that creates a spirit of hope in Christ’s victory over death and sin and in the Christian’s share in that victory.
 The Cathedral Organist/Director of Music and a Cathedral Cantor are provided for the funeral Mass.
 Family members may wish to discuss musical selections for the funeral Mass with the Director.
 Due to the sacred nature of the liturgy, not all music is appropriate for use at the funeral Mass.
 Please contact the Director of Music Ministry directly to discuss any needs you have in regard to music.

-Suggested music selections are listed in the Funeral Planning Packet (top of this page).
+Suggested music selections are listed on the Funeral Planning Form (top of this page).

 Programs: A simple program for the funeral liturgy is provided by the Cathedral.
 The program is based on the information provided by the family.
 A more elaborate program can be provided by the family, however, the program must be reviewed by both the priest and music director before it is printed.
 It is customary to include a prayer on the last page of the program.